naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 %Sticky gradually slows the boosters til the Skull Van comes at a stop slightly ahead of Eris's car.

-Nadine: Wa-wait what?

-Eris: Wait isn't that...
+Eris Annoyed: Wait isn't that...

 Sticky Angry: (stepping out of the van)

 Kranion: Surprise fuckers!

-Dino: Uh, yeah.

-Eris: Ugh, it's them...
+Eris Annoyed: Ugh, it's them...
 What do you want?

-Nadine: Have you been stalking us this whole time?!
+Nadine Shocked: Have you been stalking us this whole time?!

 Dino: Huh?
 When you put it that way-

-Sticky: Dino, shut up.
+Sticky Angry: Dino, shut up.

 Kranion: HA!
 Looks like they're both stranded!

 Dino: Uh, boss.
 I thought Scruffy was with them?

-Sticky Angry: Yeah, where is Scruffy?
+Sticky Angry: Yeah,you two!
+Where is Scruffy?

-Eris: ...

-Nadine: He's out there doing Scruffy things for a few minutes.
+Nadine Sad: He's out there doing Scruffy things for a few minutes.
 Why?

-Sticky: Shame because I wanted a triple murdernbut just you two will be enough!
+Sticky: Shame, I wanted him to witness both your demises but whatever this is good enough.

-Nadine: Why?
+Nadine Shocked: Why?
 What did we ever do to you?!

-Kranion: You humilated me when you stole my wallet!
+Kranion Angry: You humilated me when you stole my wallet!

-Nadine: It wasn't stolen for the last time!
+Nadine Angry: It wasn't stolen for the last time!

-Kranion: You still smashed my Skull Mobile!
+Kranion Angry: You still smashed my Skull Mobile!

-Nadine: You did that to yourself!
+Nadine Angry: You did that to yourself!

-Kranion: Nuh uh, I saw what you did you freak!
+Kranion Angry: Nuh uh, I saw what you did you freak!

 Eris Annoyed: ...Okay.
 But what did *I* do?